 My wife, Susan, who is also the practice manager of the hospital.
 She became a Certified Veterinary Practice Manager in January of 2021 and I’m thankful to have her by my side helping to run our family business.
-We have two teenage boys and the entire family is involved in Scouts BSA.
-Our oldest recently earned his Eagle rank and his brother is not far behind him.
+We have two sons and the entire family is involved in Scouts BSA.
+Our oldest earned his Eagle rank in 2021 and his brother earned his in 2023.
+Susan and I remain active volunteers with youth and adult leadership training activities.
 We welcomed our dog Ruby into our family in 2015.
 She doesn't know she's a dog, so if you see her, don't say anything.

 Do you have a mantra or philosophy that you live by?

 I must look no further that the Golden rule for my mantra.
 I believe that if everyone treated others exactly like they wanted to be treated we would be better off.
 The secondary mantra that I try to uphold is simply stated, "Don't be a jerk."

 Professional organizations and volunteer roles

 Director, American Animal Hospital Association Board of Directors 2020-2022